-Once Bonneville completes its next Resource Program, it will create an Energy Efficiency Action Plan for the sixyear period ending on December 31, 2027.
 Consistent with the Council's analysis, achieving the Council's energy efficiency goal helps Bonneville and other utilities in the Region manage future Regional load growth and minimize reliance on development of other carbonemitting resources to meet future demand, and will help address future Regional peaking capacity needs.
 See "- Bonneville's Resource Program and Bonneville's Resource Strategies."

 Bonneville's Resource Program and Bonneville's Resource Strategies.
 Bonneville's long-range resource planning involves the evaluation of whether Bonneville may need to acquire resources to meet its power supply obligations and the best means by which to meet those needs.
-Bonneville periodically analyzes its needs for annual energy as well as monthly/seasonal heavy load hour energy, capacity in extreme weather events, and hourly balancing reserves which inform Bonneville's Resource Program.
+Bonneville periodically analyzes its needs for annual energy as well as monthly/seasonal heavy load hour energy and capacity in extreme weather events, which inform Bonneville's Resource Program.

-Bonneville's most recent Resource Program, which was published in Fiscal Year 2020 (the "2020 Resource Program"), concluded that Bonneville, in addition to existing resources, can satisfy much of its expected supply obligations with electric power conservation and short-term power purchases from wholesale power markets.
-Bonneville expects to publish the next Resource Program by the end of calendar year 2022.
+Bonneville's most recent Resource Program, which was published in calendar year 2022 (the "2022 Resource Program"), concluded that Bonneville, in addition to existing resources, can satisfy much of its expected supply obligations with electric power conservation, short-term power purchases from wholesale power markets, and demand response programs which shift or shed electricity demand to provide flexibility in power markets, helping to balance the grid.